Print

 • 1 pound ground sirloin

-• 1.5 pounds beef chuck, trimmed of fat & cut into cubes (about 1/2 to 1 inch in size)
+• 1.5 pounds beef chuck, trimmed of fat & cut into cubes (about 1/2 inch size cubes)

 • 1 (14.5 ounce) can peeled and diced tomatoes with juice